DharshanPd11/MyDocGPT/README.md

 Ask questions in natural language about the loaded PDFs using the chat interface.

 # License
-PDF_Chatbot App is licensed under MIT License
+MyDocGPT is licensed under MIT License